ccsapp/FleetManagement/README.md

 FleetManagement provides the functionality for the capability [Management of the Fleet](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/0-doc-ccs-app-v-2/-/blob/main/pages/capabilities.md) via API endpoints dedicated to individual [use cases](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/0-doc-ccs-app-v-2/-/blob/main/pages/use_case_diagram.md).

-For the implementation of the business logic required for the use cases, FleetManagement orchestrates [Car](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/domain/d-carimpl).
+For the implementation of the business logic required for the use cases, FleetManagement orchestrates [Car](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/domain/d-carimpl) to access required data.

 The provided API endpoints of FleetManagement are specified in the [API specification](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/application/p-fleetmanagementdesign).

 ## Local Setup
 To test FleetManagement locally, you can use the MongoDB Docker Compose setup provided in the `dev` folder.